gunsai75/vishlex/README.md

 # Why the DeepL API?
 DeepL is known for its accuracy and natural, human-like translations, especially for European languages, making it suitable for assessing nuanced translation quality.

-DeepL’s advanced AI handles idioms, tone, and context better than many alternatives, providing translations that are closer to human interpretation.
+DeepL's advanced AI handles idioms, tone, and context better than many alternatives, providing translations that are closer to human interpretation.

 # Running the Program
 Run the below line in the terminal to install the required libraries: